deanOfWalls/deanOfWalls/protoresume.md

 ### Summary
 Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design.
 Proficient in Java, Spring Boot, and web technologies.
 Detail-oriented and adept at tackling complex challenges.
 Eager to kick-start my career in software development and contribute effectively to development projects.

+## Personal Projects

+### CRUD Demo
+- Developed a CRUD application to manage database entries, utilizing Java, Spring Boot, jQuery, and H2.
+The application follows the MVC pattern and features a dynamic front-end hosted on Github Pages.
+Backend functionalities include CRUD operations, RESTful APIs, health-check, and server stats retrieval, with CORS configured for enhanced security.

+### noBS LinkedIn Job Filter
+- Developed a Chrome Extension to enhance LinkedIn job search functionality, focusing on JavaScript.
+Features include customization of job searches by location, posting time, and keyword preferences.
+Utilizes Chrome's storage API for user preference management and builds custom search URLs for targeted job searches.

 ## Professional Experience

 ### Software Development Student